plattfot/baksnapper/CONTRIBUTE.md

 ### Pull Request workflow

-The workflow for baksnapper is to rebase PRs if you need to sync-up with the target branch and merge when it is ready to be merge into the master branch.
+Rebase PRs if you need to sync-up with the target branch and merge when it is ready to be merge into the master branch.
 Feedback should be squashed into the commits they address and force pushed to the PR branch.
 That way the history is kept clean from noise.

 **NOTE:** If you are not comfortable rebasing and/or squashing commits, that is fine.
 Just mention that in the pull request and the person reviewing will take care of that for you when merging the changes.